Military Faculty Application Information

 Copy of your GRE and/or GMAT scores.
 Graduate Record Examination (GRE) scores provide us with an indicator of your potential for success in graduate school.
 They are also required by HRC for all officers attending advanced civil schooling.
 If you have not yet taken the GRE, or if your existing GRE scores will be over 5 years old at the time you enter ACS, you should take the exam as soon as possible.
 The Army minimum standards for the GRE are 500 points on the verbal assessment, 500 points on the quantitative assessment, and 4 in the analytical writing assessment.
 For GRE information, see http://www.gre.org or consult with your Education Center.
 You may either upload a scanned copy of your GRE scores directly to your application file, or you may have the scores sent directly to us.

 Letters of recommendation.
 We recommend that you provide two or three letters of recommendation commenting on your potential to do outstanding graduate work at a top U.S. university and be an effective college-level instructor.
-Letters from senior officers for whom you have worked are useful, as are letters from your former college instructors.
+Letters from senior officers for whom you have worked, peers you have served with or even subordinates are useful, as are letters from your former college instructors.
 If you will not have a Command OER in time for our selection board, we recommend that you get a letter from your senior rater assessing your performance in your branch-qualifying job.
+It is important that the information you provide helps us understand the unique contribution you would make to our faculty.

 Copy of your most recent Officer Records Brief (ORB).
 You can download a current copy directly from AKO.